5. How to Value a Business for Sale

 Naturally, a buyer’s valuation is usually quite different from what the seller believes their business is worth.
-Sellers are emotionally attached to their businesses.
+Sellers are emotionally attached to their companies.
 They usually factor their years of hard work into their calculation.
-Unfortunately, this has no business whatsoever being in the equation.
+Unfortunately, this has no place in the equation of a business transaction.

 The challenge for you, the buyer, is to formulate a valuation that is accurate and will provide you with an acceptable return on your investment.

 Here are several efficient ways to calculate the value of a business:

 1. Asset Valuation: Calculates the value of all business assets and shows the appropriate price.

 2. Liquidation Value: Determines the value of the company’s assets if it were forced to sell them in a short period of time (usually less than 12 months).

 3. Income Capitalization: Future income is calculated based on historical data and a variety of assumptions.

 4. Income Multiple: The net income of a business (profit/owner’s benefit/seller’s cash flow) is subject to a certain multiple to determine a selling price.